GIO: Gradient Information Optimization for Training Dataset Selection: Experiments

 \ourmethodabbrev\ outperforms all comparative methods in 10/12 of the evaluations. \ourmethodabbrev\ always matches or outperforms the comparative methods with initializations of 25\% or 50\%, by an average of +0.7 BLEU on WMT14 and +0.6 BLEU on Dev Test, and only falls short with 0\% initialization in EN-DE.

 \ourmethodabbrev\ has the lowest KL divergence in 5/6 tests (\tabref{tab:mt-results}), which correlates with model performance.
-The implication of the objective in \eqref{eq:kl} is that a method which results in lower KL divergence between train and target will perform the best.
-From \tabref{tab:mt-results}, the average Spearman rank correlation coefficient between KL divergence and best performance is 0.83 and the median is 1, showing a high degree of correlation between a dataset that minimizes KL divergence and model performance, and thereby confirming the implication from the theory.
+The implication of \eqref{eq:kl} is that a dataset with lower KL divergence between train and target will perform the best.
+From \tabref{tab:mt-results}, the average Spearman rank correlation coefficient between KL divergence and best performance is 0.83 and the median is 1, showing a high degree of correlation between a dataset that minimizes KL divergence and model performance, and thus confirming the implication.

 In summary, \ourmethodabbrev\ leads to the lowest KL divergence between train and target set out of all the methods, which correlates with model performance and confirms the theory in \eqref{eq:kl}.
 Notably, a model trained with \ourmethodabbrev-selected data outperforms a model trained on the full data in EN-FR despite using only 40\% of the total data and came to within 99\% of the full model in EN-DE using only 60\% of the data. \ourmethodabbrev\ outperforms the random baseline at all initializations and outperforms all comparative methods in 10/12 evaluations.
 Overall, these experiments show \ourmethodabbrev\ can achieve and surpass the performance of a model trained on full data and comparable baselines, by explicitly optimizing for KL Divergence.